 - “Can we go over [x] again?”

-Giving your boss feedback can be stressful, but it’s beneficial to you both.
+Giving your boss feedback can be stressful, but it’s providing them with valuable information, and it's beneficial to you both.
 They’ll become better at their job, and you’ll be able to better address your needs as their direct report.
 If you keep all this in mind, you can avoid coming off like a jerk.